Lion Air Flight 610: Recovery operations

-Indonesia's National Search and Rescue Agency (Basarnas) launched a search and rescue operation, with assistance from the Indonesian Air Force, the Indonesian Navy, and the Republic of Singapore Navy.
+Indonesia‘s National Search and Rescue Agency (Basarnas) launched a search-and-rescue operation, with assistance from the Indonesian Air Force, the Indonesian Navy, and the Republic of Singapore Navy.
 Basarnas dispatched about 150 people in boats and helicopters to the site of the accident.
-Civilian vessels also responded to the reports of a downed aircraft, and the crew of a tugboat reported to authorities in Tanjung Priok that they had witnessed an aircraft crash at 6:45 a.m. and located debris in the water at 7:15 a.m.
+Civilian vessels also responded to the reports of a downed aircraft, and the crew of a tugboat reported to authorities in Tanjung Priok that they had witnessed an aircraft crash at 6:45 am and located debris in the water at 7:15 am.
 The Indonesian Agency for Assessment and Application for Technology deployed the research ship Baruna Jaya, which had been previously used in the search for Adam Air Flight 574 and Indonesia AirAsia Flight 8501.

-Officials from the National Search and Rescue Agency announced that the search and rescue operation would be conducted for seven days and be extended by three days if needed.
+Officials from Basarnas announced that the search-and-rescue operation would be conducted for seven days and be extended by three days if needed.
 A command centre was set up in Tanjung Priok.

 On 29 October, the director of operations for Basarnas said that all on board were presumed dead and that the first human remains had been recovered.
 Divers had located fragments of the aircraft's fuselage and assorted debris, but had yet to find the onboard flight recorders.
 Air Marshal Muhammad Syaugi, head of Basarnas, suggested that most of the victims were still inside the fuselage, as in the days following the crash rescue personnel only managed to recover a small number of body parts.
 Poor underwater visibility and strong sea current hampered the search and rescue effort.